Ralph Kerwineo: In academia

-Kerwineo's story has been a subject of analysis in modern academia, particularly via a gender theory and queer theory lens.
+Kerwineo's story has been a subject of analysis in modern academia, particularly via a gender studies and queer theory lens.
 Before that, many scholars have followed Jonathan Katz's lead in characterizing Kerwineo as a "passing woman," as Katz did in his landmark 1976 text Gay American History: Lesbians and Gay Men in the U.S.A.
 The anthropologist and trans studies scholar Jason Cromwell, who categorizes historical women who lived as men into three categories ("(1) those who did so for a short-term gain or adventure; (2) those who did so for love; and (3) those who identified as men."), lists Kerwineo under category 2, based on the explanations found in the period Milwaukee press, though Kerwineo's identity continues to be debated in academic circles.

 Kerwineo has been a subject of Emily Skidmore's paper "Ralph Kerwineo's Queer Body: Narrating The Scales of Social Membership in the Early Twentieth Century", published in GLQ in 2014, and was one of the historical figures analyzed in her book, True Sex: The Lives of Trans Men at the Turn of the Twentieth Century.